rmcanany/SolidEdgeHousekeeper/README.md

 The `Random sample` option randomly selects and shuffles a fraction of the total files found.
 The `Sample fraction` is a decimal number between `0.0` and `1.0`.
 This option is primarily intended for software testing, but can be used for any purpose.

 ### Document Status Options

 If you use the document Status functionality, you know that some settings place the file in read-only mode.
 These cannot normally be processed by Housekeeper.

 You can get around this by checking
 `Process files as Available regardless of document Status`.
-Set the option on the **Configuration Tab -- File Open/Save Group**
+Set the option on the **Configuration Tab -- Open/Save Page**.

 ![File open save options](My%20Project/media/file_open_save_options.png)